ranjithcheguri/DockerAndKubernetesUdemy/readMe.md

 * dockehub allows us to have our own personal images online

 ### Lecture 124 - Production Dockerfiles
 * worker and server dockerfiles for production are same as dev just the command changes
 * nginx prod dockerfile is the same as dev
-* an optimization for nginx would be to remove the roting of websockets in default.conf creating a production version of it as in production there is no devserver
+* an optimization for nginx would be to remove the routing of websockets in default.conf creating a production version of it as in production there is no devserver

 ### Lecture 125 - Multiple Nginx Instances